xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 # Abstract

 In this new episode, we will see how to add configuration to a device, confirm the changes (looking at operational data) and then clean the configuration.
 We will then compare three ways to remove configuration to go back to default.
 We will do all this changes using pyATS.
+In the last part, we will combine the different building blocks to have a complete script.

 We will manipulate Segment Routing Traffic Engineering in today's use case.
 We will send traffic from a source to a destination and influence the traffic's path using Segment Routing Policies.